devcybiko/ses-catchall/README.md

 * This is a bit of a hack.
 * It seems like a simple thing to implement and I'm surprised the AWS Workmail team hasn't implemented such a feature before now.
 * There may be some financial reasons since AWS charges $4.00 per month for each "user".
-* While you *can* create aliases, it is a bit of a headache.
+* While you *can* create aliases, it is a bit of a headache to try and configure EVERY possible special-purpose email address as an alias.
+* Although, it may be an anti-spam feature to require all aliases to be pre-defined.
 * Best wishes, and Continued Success!

 Greg Smith